DailyTools

 The Secure Hash Algorithm (SHA) family was developed by the NSA and standardized as Federal Information Processing Standards (FIPS) by NIST.
 The SHA-2 family (which includes SHA-256) has no known practical attacks:

-• SHA-256 (2001): 256-bit output.
+• SHA-256 (2001): 256-bit output, specified in FIPS 180-4.
 No known practical attacks.
-The standard choice for nearly all modern security infrastructure.
+The default choice for modern security infrastructure.

 • SHA-512 (2001): 512-bit output.
-Faster than SHA-256 on 64-bit processors for long messages.
-Used in high-security contexts.
+Faster than SHA-256 on 64-bit processors for long inputs due to larger block processing.

 When MD5 is Still Acceptable

-• File deduplication: Detecting identical files in a storage system where no adversary is crafting collisions
+• File deduplication: detecting identical files in a storage system — nobody's crafting collisions to sneak duplicates past you

 Password-specific hashing algorithms are designed to be deliberately slow, with a tunable work factor that increases cost as hardware gets faster: